Meet the New Feeling Co-op

 Paul K. Lawton (he/him) is all over the map in the worst way possible.
 A former sociology professor and ethnographic researcher, Paul was behind some Canadian record labels (Mammoth Cave Recording Co and Pleasence Records), and played in a few too many bands (Ketamines, Century Palm, Myelin Sheaths, for example).
 His music blog “Slagging Off” made people mad, causing CBC to label him “the most hated man in Canadian music.”
 Paul was a contributor to Weird Canada, organizing the WYRD FEST traveling music festival, as well as a monthly punk 7” review column in Beatroute Magazine that he was convinced no one actually read.
 Follow his wildly unpopular tweets @quartermass.

-Jesse Locke (he/him) is a writer, podcaster, and musician based in Toronto.
-He currently contributes to outlets including Pitchfork, Bandcamp Daily, The Ringer, Xtra, Musicworks, Tone Glow, and Aquarium Drunkard.
+Jesse Locke (he/him) is a writer and musician based in the traditional, unceded territories of the Musqueam, Squamish, and Tsleil-Waututh Nations, also known as Vancouver.
+He currently contributes to outlets including Pitchfork, Bandcamp Daily, Xtra, Musicworks, Tone Glow, and Aquarium Drunkard.
 Jesse hosts the music interview podcast Tracing Spaces and is the author of the biography Heavy Metalloid Music: The Story of Simply Saucer.
-He plays drums with the bands Tough Age, Motorists, Chandra, and Simply Saucer.
+He plays drums with the bands Tough Age, Motorists, and Chandra.
 Follow him on Twitter! @wipeoutbeat

 Lenore Maier (she/her) is community arts organizer, musician and sporadic music writer based in Saskatoon, Saskatchewan.
 She organizes the Manitou Boogaloo and Saskatoon’s annual One Take Super 8 festival.
 She plays the drums in The Garrys and also creates ambient electronica as Ursa, often working in film/documentary scoring and live theatre sound design.
 She is the co-founder of Grey Records, a small label that puts out tapes and organizes live shows on the prairies.